 Health Benefits of Eggs for Babies and Toddlers

 - Eggs contain various essential nutrients.
-Hence it supports overall development in babies and kids and helps them grow stronger.
+It supports overall development in babies and kids which helps them grow stronger.

 - Eggs are rich in Protein which helps in healthy weight gain and height growth in children.